sib-swiss/termal/crates/termal/src/ui/bindings.md

 ## Difference Modes

-dd : diff mode - only show residues when different from the reference dn : normal mode
+dd : diff mode - residues identical to the reference shown as '.', differences shown as letters, actual gaps as '-' dn : normal mode

 ## Adjusting the Panes